qdHe/Parallelized-Force-directed-Graph-Drawing/README.md

 ## Challenges
+The first challenge is how to handle the massive dataset.
+Assume we have n nodes, each iteration we need to calculate forces between n^2 pairs of nodes and the number of iterations it takes to converge is approximately n.
+The amount of caculation for each iteration grows quadratically with the number of input nodes, which is unacceptable for large datasets.
+To achive nearly realtime computation for those dataset, we need to trade off between performance and quality, by applying approximation methods like Barnes–Hut.

-The first challenge is that how to assign jobs evenly, since the amount of work per body is not uniform in each iteration.
-The amount of work for a body in a group with multiple of bodies is different from a body that's far away with most of the body groups.
-Also, bodies will move during two iterations.
-So the cost and communication patterns will also change over time.
+The second challenge is how to assign jobs evenly.
+Since the connectivity of nodes varies from each other.
+The amount of work for a node with many edges is different from a node with few edges when computing attractive power.
+And the position of each node affects the caculation it needs, too.
+Since nodes will move during two iterations, the cost and communication patterns will also change over time.
-The second challenge is that how to handle collision between different bodies.
-Currently, our team hasn't decided how to handle this case.
-If we need to consider collision in this problem, it will make it more challenging, because the position update of one body may need to consider other bodies' influence and re-calculate where the body will go after that.

 ### Dependency
+Each iteration is depending on the iteration before.

 ### Memory Access
+To update one node, we need to calculate all nodes within a certain distance.
+However, the positions of each node change frequently.
+As a result, time locality and space locality is poor.
+To reduce cache misses, we plan to order the node array or construct a Barnes–Hut tree before each iteration.

 ### Communication
+Sychronization needs to be done after each iteration.
+When computing movement of a node, the previous positions of other nodes are needed.

 ## Resources